ecmwf/metview-docs/docs/api/functions/select.rst

             g = f.select(dateTime="2021-02-04 12:00", step=9)
             g = f.select(validityDateTime="2021-02-04 21:00")

-   Datetime keys are particularly useful when we need to extract analyis fields matching a set of forecast fields.
-The following example shows how it can be done with the help of  :func:`base_date`:
+   Datetime keys are particularly useful when we need to extract analysis fields matching a set of forecast fields.
+The following example shows how it can be done with the help of  :func:`valid_date`:

         .. code-block:: python